adhamalghreeb/Vacation-Tracking-System/README.md

 ---

-## USE CASE diagram
+## 1.1 USE CASE diagram for manage time
 ![here the use case diagram](VTS.drawio.png)

 ---

-## Sequence diagram for manage time
+## 1.2 Sequence diagram for manage time
 ![here the use case diagram](VTS-sequence-1.png)

-## flowchart for Edit Pending Request manage time
+## 2. flowchart for Edit Pending Request manage time
 ![here the use case diagram](flowchart_edit.drawio.png)

 ---

-## Sequence diagram for Withdraw Vacation Request
+## 3.1 Sequence diagram for Withdraw Vacation Request
 ![here the use case diagram](sequence_with.png)

-## flowchart for Withdraw Vacation Request
+## 3.2 flowchart for Withdraw Vacation Request
 ![here the use case diagram](flowchart_with.drawio.png)

 ---

-## Sequence diagram for Cancel Approved Vacation Request
+## 4.1 Sequence diagram for Cancel Approved Vacation Request
 ![here the use case diagram](sequence_cancel.png)

-## flowchart for Cancel Approved Vacation Request
+## 4.2 flowchart for Cancel Approved Vacation Request
 ![here the use case diagram](flowchart_cancel.drawio.png)

 ---

-## State diagram for The Request
+## 5. State diagram for The Request
 ![here the use case diagram](stateOfRequest.png)